11 Best Practices & Tools For Optimizing Collaboration Process

 So now that we’ve talked about best practices that encourage collaborations, the next thing to look at are the tools we need to use to support that effort.
 So why use collaboration tools in the first place?
 We live in a day and age where technology has become an undeniably crucial part of team dynamics.
 They can help us communicate, share ideas, and facilitate projects and efforts more efficiently when used well.

 In this article, we’ll look at three categories of apps and some great alternatives for each one.
-The four categories include:
+The three categories include:

 - Project management tools